-There are several ROS interfaces available for V-REP. Each one offers a specific behaviour, feature, or a way to operate:
+There are several ROS interfaces available for CoppeliaSim.
+Each one offers a specific behaviour, feature, or a way to operate:

 ROS interfaces developed by others: those are not directly supported by us.
-For instance, the V-REP ROS bridge.
+For instance, the CoppeliaSim ROS bridge.

 Also have a look at the ROS tutorial and the external controller tutorial.